There will be two sessions offered:

 A concept inspired by Clarke Schools for Hearing and Speech (“Clarke Buddies”), which is described as “a fun opportunity to meet, get to know, and connect on a regular basis with other kids who are deaf or hard of hearing!”

-Participants will share advices and experiences about being deaf or hard of hearing, participate in team building activities, and build a sense of community.
+Participants will share experiences about being deaf or hard of hearing, participate in team building activities, and build a sense of community.
 They have an option of being paired with an older mentor or a peer close to their own age.
 Older students that choose to be mentors will gain leadership and community service experience while being a role model to a younger student.

 What?
 BC Buddies gives students the opportunity to strengthen a connection with one other student.
 The event is led by experienced teachers of the deaf and deaf young adults.
 Meet-ups consist of organized activities and social time.